thiagovazzoler/n8n-nodes-xmpp/README.md

 [![GitHub stars](https://img.shields.io/github/stars/thiagovazzoler/n8n-nodes-xmpp.svg)](https://github.com/thiagovazzoler/n8n-nodes-xmpp/stargazers)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Custom [n8n](https://n8n.io) node for integrating with **XMPP servers (Openfire and Spark)**.
-This node allows you to **send and receive messages via XMPP**, making it easier to automate workflows using instant messaging.
+This component allows you **to send and receive messages and files via XMPP**, using **RabbitMQ as a reliable message broker**

 ---

 ## ✨ Features
-- 🔄 Send XMPP messages to a given JID
+- 🔄 Send messages via RabbitMQ → XMPP (chat automation)
-- 📥 Listen for incoming messages (webhook-like behavior)
+- 📥 Receive incoming messages directly from the XMPP protocol
+- 📂 Receive files sent via XMPP, fully parsed and emitted in n8n
 - 📎 Support for file transfer with **XEP-0047 (In-Band Bytestreams)**
 - 🛠️ Fully compatible with **Openfire**
+- ⚡ Works as a trigger (listens for incoming events) and as an action (send messages/files)

 ---